allaboutopensource/Nagios-Automation/register-host/README.md

 Role Name
 =========

-This role will uses a API which is used to add the host to the Nagios XI and a API which will add services to the host
+This role will uses a API which is used to add the host to the Nagios XI and a API which will add basic linux services to the host

 Requirements
 ------------